onecommons/rhizome/rx4rdf/README.txt

     files into the directory specified by SAVE_DIR (the default is "content/.rzvs").
   * Deleting a page doesn't delete its file or remove its contents from the index.
+    Note that this can be a security concern, because those files will be still accessible.
   * When searching, the RxML and Edit views only support queries that evaluate to a resource list (as opposed to a list of statement predicates, for example).